 Once on foot, follow the private road for a further 200 metres to where a signpost directs the way, through the remnants of a small plantation, to the Cheviot and Scald Hill.
 With the New Burn away to the right, a clear narrow path climbs initially through heather and over two stiles to eventually join the ridge across the 549 metre top of Scald Hill.
 A small cairn on the far side of the fence marks the true summit.
 The path continues to follow the fence off Scald Hill into a short and potentially boggy depression before climbing steeply to the summit plateau of the Cheviot.
 Cross over the ladder stile and follow the millstone pathway to the summit trig point perched high above a sea of peat on a substantial concrete plinth.
 Two previous pillars have long since disappeared into the mire.

 Continue along the easy stone pathway, with the fence to your left, passing first a small lough and then Cairn Hill, the south western outhill of the Cheviot, with its pile of boulders known as Scotsman`s Cairn.
 From here there are excellent views back across the valley to Hedgehope Hill and Comb Fell, the second and third highest of the Cheviot Hills.
 It is at this point that you leave the summit plateau on your return route.
 But first, the small matter of Auchope Cairn as you continue to head alongside the post and wire fence.
-On reaching the Pennine Way signpost cross over two stiles and turn onto the duckboards, constructed in July and August 1989 to control footpath erosion, before striding out north-westwards to Auchope Cairn.
+On reaching the Pennine Way signpost cross over two stiles and turn onto the paved pathway, which has now replaced the duckboards which were constructed in July and August 1989 to control footpath erosion, before striding out north-westwards to Auchope Cairn.

 The return route involves retracing your steps as far as Cairn Hill, at which point the wide expanse of the wild plateau is left behind as you cross over the step stile and head south eastwards, with the post and wire fence on your right, steeply downhill to the infant Harthope Burn.
 On reaching the directional fingerpost turn left.
 Soon you will hear the trickle of water and as you continue gently downwards the sound increases as the burn begins to gain momentum.